informarte/yuck/README.md

 To use goal hierarchies, you have to include `yuck.mzn`.

 Keep in mind, though, that goal hierarchies are a non-standard MiniZinc extension which are not supported by other MiniZinc backends.

+### Warm starting

+Yuck implements the `warm_start` and `warm_start_array` annotations.

+Yuck will assign the given variables the given values in the given order, all other search variables will be assigned random values.
+Then Yuck will start simulated annealing from a lower temperature than normal to somewhat protect the given assignment until the first reheating.

+Notice that Yuck will not automatically strive to minimize the changes to the given (partial) assignment.
+If this is a requirement, add an application-specific minimization goal, for example as part of a [goal hierarchy](#goal-hierarchies).

 ## Future work